GeyserMC/GeyserWiki/_docs/geyser/setup.md

 - Currently, Geyser does not support key signing.
 To disable it (on servers running version 1.19 and higher), follow these instructions: Spigot, Paper, & all forks: Set `enfore-secure-profile: false` in the `server.properties` file.
 On BungeeCord: Set `enforce_secure_profile: false` in your `config.yml`.
 Using Velocity: set `force-key-authentication = false` in your `velocity.toml`.

 ## Plugin Setup
-1. Read the Prerequisites above, especially if you are setting up geyser for an older Minecraft Java Edition version!
+1. Read the Prerequisites above, especially if you are setting up Geyser for an older Minecraft Java Edition version!
-2. To make sure you are using the easiest way to set up geyser, please check whether your hosting provider features [built-in geyser](/supported-hosting-providers/#built-in-geyser).
+2. To make sure you are using the easiest way to set up Geyser, please check whether your hosting provider features [built-in Geyser](/supported-hosting-providers/#built-in-geyser).
 If you are not using a hosting provider, or your hosting provider is not featured on said list, continue with the steps below.
 3. If 2. does not apply: download a jar of Geyser from the [build server](https://ci.opencollab.dev/job/Geyser/job/master/) depending on what platform your server runs on.
 See the [FAQ](/geyser/faq/#which-plugin-version-of-geyser-do-i-need) if you're confused about which build to download.
 Keep in mind: Geyser-spigot.jar is for Spigot and it's forks, such as PaperMC or Purpur.
 4. Put the Geyser jar file in your plugins folder and start up the server.
 5. Port-forwarding: